Sparks (band): 2009: The Seduction of Ingmar Bergman

-2010–2019: FFS and Hippopotamus
+2010–2019: Two Hands, One Mouth, FFS, and Hippopotamus

-In 2010, Sparks remixed Yoko Ono's song "Give Me Something".
-In July they contributed a remix of sorts to singer Katie Melua's single, A Happy Place, calling it Sparks VS. Melua.
+In 2010, Sparks remixed Yoko Ono's 1980 song "Give Me Something".
+In July they contributed a remix of sorts to singer Katie Melua's single, "A Happy Place", calling it Sparks VS. Melua.
 September 2 marked the debut of the new theme songs that Ron and Russell had composed and recorded for NPR radio's Bookworm show, broadcast in Los Angeles on station KCRW.
-The two songs, titled "Where Would We Be Without Books?" and "I Am A Bookworm", were commissioned by show host and Sparks fan Michael Silverblatt as the first new theme songs for the programme in 21 years.
+The two songs, titled "Where Would We Be Without Books?" and "I Am a Bookworm", were commissioned by show host and Sparks fan Michael Silverblatt as the first new theme songs for the programme in 21 years.

 For the encore of what may have been the final live date ever in America for Faith No More on December 1 at the Hollywood Palladium in Los Angeles, Ron and Russell Mael were invited by Mike Patton and Co. to perform the Sparks' classic hit "This Town Ain't Big Enough for Both of Us".
 They reprised the song that also appears as a collaboration with Faith No More on Sparks' 1997 album Plagiarism and had also been released as a single.

-In 2012 Ron and Russell collaborated with singer Gemma Ray who released a limited 12-inch single titled "Gemma Ray Sings Sparks (with Sparks)", which included Ray's covers of Sparks' "How Do I Get To Carnegie Hall" and "Eaten by the Monster of Love".
-In October, Ron and Russell performed for the first time ever as a duo, with no band.
-The 18-city European tour titled "Two Hands One Mouth" began in Lithuania and followed in Latvia, Finland, Norway, Sweden, Germany, Belgium, Ireland and finished with a sold-out show at the Barbican Centre in London.
-The tour then took the group to Japan and the US, including two performances at the Coachella Festival, with a show in Paris following in 2013 where they were joined on stage by Catherine Ringer from Les Rita Mitsouko to sing on their 1989 collaboration "Singing in The Shower".
+In 2012, Ron and Russell collaborated with British singer Gemma Ray who released a limited twelve-inch single, "Gemma Ray Sings Sparks (with Sparks)", which included Ray's cover versions of Sparks "How Do I Get to Carnegie Hall" and "Eaten by the Monster of Love".
+In October, Ron and Russell performed live for the first time ever as a duo, with no backing band.
+The 18-city European tour, Two Hands One Mouth, began in Lithuania and followed in Latvia, Finland, Norway, Sweden, Germany, Belgium, Ireland and finished with a sold-out show at the Barbican Centre in London.
+The tour then took the group to Japan and the US, including two performances at the Coachella festival, with a show in Paris following in 2013 where they were joined on stage by Catherine Ringer from Les Rita Mitsouko to sing on their 1989 collaboration "Singing in the Shower".
 Recordings from the tour resulted in Sparks first live album, Two Hands, One Mouth: Live in Europe, which was released later in 2013.
-Ron and Russell continued touring in the duo format for a second round, titling the tour "The Revenge of Two Hands One Mouth", taking in dates in both North America and Europe, including Fun Fun Fun Fest in Austin, Texas, and three nights at Union Chapel in London, where Thurston Moore joined them to play guitar on "This Town Ain't Big Enough for Both of Us".
+Ron and Russell continued touring in the duo format for a second round, titling the tour "The Revenge of Two Hands One Mouth", taking in dates in both North America and Europe, including Fun Fun Fun Fest in Austin, Texas, and three nights at Union Chapel in London, where Thurston Moore of Sonic Youth joined them to play guitar on "This Town Ain't Big Enough for Both of Us".
 Both "Two Hands One Mouth" and "The Revenge of Two Hands One Mouth" tours were critically well received.
-In 2013 they contributed a song and brief voice part to the Guy Maddin movie The Forbidden Room.
+In 2015, they contributed a song and brief voice part to the Guy Maddin experimental fantasy drama film The Forbidden Room.